-• Triggers associate a function with an event.
-The request to "define a trigger" implies passing the trigger's function to one of the "on\event()" functions: box.session.on\connect(), box.session.on\auth(), box.session.on\disconnect(), or space\object:on\replace().

-- Triggers are defined only by the 'admin' user. - Triggers are stored in the Tarantool instance's memory, not in the database.
+- Triggers associate a function with an event.
+The request to "define a trigger" implies passing the trigger's function to one of the "on\event()" functions: - box.session.on\connect() and box.session.on\disconnect(), or - box.session.on\auth(), or - space\object:on\replace() and space\object:before\replace(), or - box.on\commit() and box.on\rollback(), or - box.ctl.on\schema\init() and box.ctl.on\shutdown(), or - swim\object:on\member\event(). - Triggers are defined only by the 'admin' user. - Triggers are stored in the Tarantool instance's memory, not in the database.
 Therefore triggers disappear when the instance is shut down.
 To make them permanent, put function definitions and trigger settings into Tarantool's initialization script. - Triggers have low overhead.
 If a trigger is not defined, then the overhead is minimal: merely a pointer dereference and check.
 If a trigger is defined, then its overhead is equivalent to the overhead of calling a function. - There can be multiple triggers for one event.
-In this case, triggers are executed in the reverse order that they were defined in. - Triggers must work within the event context.
+In this case, triggers are executed in the reverse order that they were defined in.
+(Exception: member triggers are executed in the order that they appear in the member list.) - Triggers must work within the event context.
 However, effects are undefined if a function contains requests which normally could not occur immediately after the event, but only before the return from the event.
 For example, putting os.exit() or box.rollback() in a trigger function would be bringing in requests outside the event context. - Triggers are replaceable.
-The request to "redefine a trigger" implies passing a new trigger function and an old trigger function to one of the "on event()" functions. - The "on\event()" functions all have parameters which are function pointers, and they all return function pointers.
+The request to "redefine a trigger" implies passing a new trigger function and an old trigger function to one of the "on\event()" functions. - The "on\event()" functions all have parameters which are function pointers, and they all return function pointers.
 Remember that a Lua function definition such as "function f() x = x + 1 end" is the same as "f = function () x = x + 1 end" in both cases f gets a function pointer.
 And "trigger = box.session.on\connect(f)" is the same as "trigger = box.session.on\connect(function () x = x + 1 end")" in both cases trigger gets the function pointer which was passed.